Palette Commands

 SGB Command $0B — PAL_TRN

 Used to initialize SGB system color palettes in SNES RAM.
 System color palette memory contains 512 pre-defined palettes, these palettes do not directly affect the display, however, the PAL_SET command may be later used to transfer four of these “logical” palettes to actual visible “physical” SGB palettes.
-Also, the OBJ_TRN function will use groups of 4 System Color Palettes (4*4 colors) for SNES OBJ palettes (16 colors).
+Also, the OBJ_TRN feature will use groups of 4 System Color Palettes (4*4 colors) for SNES OBJ palettes (16 colors).

-Each Palette consists of four 16-bit color definitions (8 bytes).
-Note: The data is stored at 3000-3FFF in SNES memory.
+The data is stored at 3000-3FFF in SNES memory.

 SGB Command $19 — PAL_PRI